Rocks'n'Diamonds: Gameplay

-A clone of several puzzle games, Rocks'n'Diamonds features gameplay elements from Boulder Dash, Emerald Mine, and Supaplex—the latter two themselves clones of Boulder Dash—as well as Sokoban, and comes with complete levels sets from all of them, although levels can contain combinations of elements from any of the aforementioned games, as well as new ones.
+A clone of several puzzle games, Rocks'n'Diamonds features gameplay elements from Boulder Dashand several of its variants like Emerald Mine, Diamond Caves and Supaplex —as well as Sokoban, and comes with complete levels sets from all of them, although levels can contain combinations of elements from any of the aforementioned games, as well as new ones.

 A common element of Rocks'n'Diamonds involves collecting a set number of diamonds, opening an exit door through which the player can enter the next level.
 The levels are filled with dirt, which can be dug by simply moving through it, leaving behind empty space, as would "snapping" it without moving the player character.
 Diamonds are collected in a similar manner.
 Rocks and diamonds rest on dirt, walls, or other rocks and gems, but fall down once these are removed or a space next to them is vacated.
 This is sometimes useful, as the player can drop objects into "magic walls", which convert rocks passing through them into gems and gems into rocks, or on top of monsters roaming the levels, destroying most of anything surrounding them.
 Some destroyed monsters drop gems necessary to achieve the number needed to complete the level.
 Amoebae expand rapidly and, depending on the game style, will turn into either rocks after a certain amount of time or diamonds if suffocated with rocks prematurely.